PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 3.1 Auto Login

-I am running a VM, Login protection / screen lock is managed by the host OS
+Auto-login and no guest screen lock are deliberate for this personal VM.
+The host laptop is encrypted and protected by the laptop's credentials, so it is the security boundary for the VM.
+Reconsider this configuration if the VM is shared, left unattended, or made accessible remotely.

 4. Install VMware tools